 Think the restaurants in Covent Garden are there solely to cater to tourists?
 Then the only thing you’ll be eating are your words.

-So, whether you’re off to see one of the best theatre shows in London or stand-up at The Top Secret Comedy Club (though you didn’t hear that from us), here’s 16 of the best restaurants in Covent Garden that you absolutely can’t miss:
+So, whether you’re off to see one of the best theatre shows in London or stand-up at The Top Secret Comedy Club (though you didn’t hear that from us), here’s 19 of the best restaurants in Covent Garden that you absolutely can’t miss:

 Story Cellar

-Details: 17 Neal’s Yard, Seven Dials, London WC2H 9DP | Book here
+Details: 17 Neal’s Yard, Seven Dials, London WC2H 9DP | Book a table at Story Cellar

 Dishoom Covent Garden

 Every Londoner needs to go to Dishoom at least twice in their lives (not just for dinner, but for breakfast too).
-The popularity of these old Bombay-inspired restaurants is clear in the nightly queues – though at least you’ll receive a cup of warm chai tea for your troubles.
-The Covent Garden restaurant is the original don and offers up all Dishoom’s cult Modern Indian dishes that have taken the capital by storm – the black daal, bacon naans, chicken ruby – in a swish setting styled after old cinemas from Bombay’s 1940’s Talkies Era.
+The popularity of these old Bombay-inspired restaurants is clear in the nightly queues – though at least you’ll receive a cup of warm chai for your troubles.
+The Covent Garden restaurant is the original don and offers up all Dishoom’s cult Modern Indian dishes that have taken the capital by storm – the black daal, bacon naans, chicken ruby – in a swish setting styled after old cinemas from Bombay’s 1940’s talkies era.

 Details: 12 Upper St. Martin’s Lane, London, WC2H 9FB | Book here for breakfast, lunch & larger groups